Redis Queue

 'db' => 0, // Database

-'max_attempts' => 5, // Retry times after consumption failure
+'max_attempts' => 5, // Number of retries after consumer failure

-'retry_seconds' => 5, // Retry interval in seconds
+'retry_seconds' => 5, // Retry interval, in seconds

 ]